Biomechanics Research Lab

-Exoskeletons are an emerging technology, but are difficult to assess using standard biomechanical and ergonomic techniques.
-One of our current research focus areas involves assessing a passive shoulder support exoskeleton in on-site and lab-based settings using electromyography (EMG) to quantify effects on muscle activation and fatigue.
+Exoskeletons are an emerging technology, but are difficult to assess using standard ergonomic techniques.
+We have tested passive shoulder support exoskeleton in field-based settings using electromyography (EMG) to quantify effects on muscle activation and fatigue.
 We have collaborated with an exoskeleton developer, Levitate Technologies, on how to practically and objectively test the benefits and drawbacks of an upper body exoskeleton.
-Field exoskeleton data collections have been completed at John Deere (multiple locations) and Toyota manufacturing sites, along with Emcor and Granite Construction work sites.
+Field-based exoskeleton data collections have included John Deere and Toyota manufacturing sites, along with Emcor and Granite Construction work sites.

 Anterior Cruciate Ligament (ACL) injury risk (Dr. Jason Gillette)

-We study ACL injury risk factors from biomechanical and neuromotor control perspectives.
-Video, force platform, and anthropometric measurements are used to determine joint angles and moments during jump-land-jump movements.
-EMG is used to determine timing and intensity of agonist and antagonist muscle activation.
-Biomechanical factors such as jump entry and exit angles are manipulated to determine their effects on ACL injury risk.
-In addition, neuromotor control ACL injury risk factors such as decision making and response time during the jump-land-jump movement are adjusted through dynamic visual cues.
-The goal of these studies is to learn more about ACL injury mechanisms and how we might train to prevent such injuries.
+Video, force platform, and electromyography (EMG) measurements are used to determine joint angles, joint moments, and muscle activation during directional jump landings.
+EMG is also used to determine timing and intensity of agonist and antagonist muscle activation.
+Biomechanical factors such as jump landing entry and exit angles are manipulated to determine their effects on ACL injury risk.
+In addition, neuromotor control ACL injury risk factors such as decision making and response time during directional jump landing movements are tested through dynamic visual cues.
+The goal is to gain insight about ACL injury mechanisms and how we might train to prevent such injuries.